lineofflight/peddler/README.md

 ## Configuration

-Require the library and instantiate a client.
+Require the library and instantiate a client:

 ```ruby
 require 'peddler'